 - If you specify a memory number that is already being used to store a data file, a confirmation message appears asking if you want to replace the existing file with the new data file.
 Press [F1] to replace the existing data file, or [F6] to return to the memory number input dialog box in step 4. - 6.
-To return to the E-CON3 main menu (page £-1), press EXIT twice.
+To return to the sampling screen, press EXIT twice.

-• You could select another data file besides a current data file in step 3 of the above procedure and save it under a different memory number.
-You do not need to change the file's name as long as you use a different file number.
+- You could select another data file besides a current data file in step 3 of the above procedure and save it under a different memory number.
+You do not need to change the file's name as long as you use a different file number. - Pressing while the Sampling Data List screen is shown will display information (sampling mode, sensor, number of samples) about the currently highlighted data.
+To exit the screen, press xill.

-10. Using the Graph Analysis Tools to Graph Data
+11. Using the Graph Analysis Tools to Graph Data